cburdine/materials-ml-workshop/_sources/data_vis/data_handling.md

 ## Transforming Data

 A crucial part of working with Pandas Dataframes is the transformation of data.
 Usually this involves applying some mathematical function to a Dataframe column and storing the result in a new Dataframe column.
-To show how this is done in Pandas, let's write a function calles `approximate_mass`, which (naively) approximates atomic mass as the atomic number times the sum of the proton and neutron masses (in atomic mass units).
+To show how this is done in Pandas, let's write a function called `approximate_mass`, which (naively) approximates atomic mass as the atomic number times the sum of the proton and neutron masses (in atomic mass units).
 We can apply the function using the [`apply`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.apply.html?highlight=dataframe%20apply#pandas.DataFrame.apply) function on either a Series or DataFrame object:

 ```{code-cell}
 from scipy.constants import proton_mass, neutron_mass, m_u